 - Irregularity, fragmentation or increased density of the ossification of the tibial tubercle.

 Lateral view, with the knee in slight internal rotation of 10-20° is best for viewing Osgood Schlatter disease.

 Ultrasonography may reveal a normal tubercle and signal changes consistent with thickening in the patellar tendon and hypoechoic area of the adjacent soft tissue.

-MRI may assist in diagnosis of an atypical presentation but MRI’s role is currently limited.
+MRI may assist in the diagnosis of an atypical presentation but MRI’s role is currently limited.

 Treatment of Osgood Schlatter Disease

-After acute period is over, quadriceps-stretching exercises, including hip extension exercises, hamstring stretch exercises are performed.
+After the acute period is over, quadriceps-stretching exercises, including hip extension exercises, hamstring stretch exercises are performed.

 Tibial tubercle avulsions occasionally can occur due to the contracture of the extensor mechanism.
 Open reduction and internal fixation is recommended.